wolfmanjm/kivy-smoothie-host/README.md

 - The Macro Panel is a user configurable buttons panel to control whatever you want.
 (Edit the `macros.ini` file) There is a `sample-macros.ini` just copy that to `macros.ini` and edit as appropriate to define your own macro buttons.
 - The DRO Panel shows current MCS and WCS, and allows easy selection of the WCS to use, and allows setting of WCS.
 If WCS entered is ```/2``` it will halve the current position.
 (Usefull for moving to the center of things)
 - The MPG Panel is a simulation of an MPG pendant, it allows control of movement and feedrate override via a simulated rotary knob.
-(There is an optional module to take controls from a real MPG USB pendant).
+(There is an optional module to take controls from a real MPG USB pendant [See](README-pendants.md)).
 - The config editor displays the current smoothie config in a scrollable window, values can be updated click the return key and then will update the config on sd accordingly. (reset is of course required to take effect).
 - Under the Tools menu there is an entry to upload GCode files to the sdcard, and to start an sdcard based print. (don't try to upload non gcode files)
 - There is a Fast Stream Tool for streaming gcode that has very small segments and stutters under normal streaming (or for raster laser engraving)